 Key Features to Look for in an Effective Shoulder Therapy Device

-To effectively carry out red light therapy, it is essential to invest in a high-quality device.
-Not all devices are effective, as some fail to produce the therapeutic red and near-infrared light wavelengths or lack the proper features to enable correct treatment.
-Your device should be able to emit red light within the wavelength of 610–650 nm and near-infrared light in the wavelength range of 810–850 nm.
-These wavelengths are used to treat certain shoulder injuries, such as rotator cuff tears.
-The device should also possess sufficient power to release light continuously and uninterrupted.
-An FDA-approved device provides both efficacy and safety, putting your mind at ease.
-To make it more convenient, check for features such as adjustable intensity, hands-free use, and portability.
+To effectively carry out red light therapy at home, it is essential to invest in a high-quality device.
+Your device should be able to emit red light within the wavelength of 610–660 nm and near-infrared light in the wavelength range of 810–850 nm.
+The device must also possess sufficient power output to allow the light to penetrate deep and speed up healing.
+To make it more convenient, check for features such as adjustable intensity and hands-free use.

 Best Practices for Using Red Light Therapy for Rotator Cuff Tear